pieterklap/Pipeline/README.md

 Proteomic Pipeline generator is a command line script that generates multiple pipelines for use with proteomics data.

 ## Programs
 The PPG currently uses two types of software: database search software, and statistical validation software.
-It also offers statistical enrichment analysis with g:profiler
+It also offers statistical enrichment analysis with g:profiler and pathway analysis with Reactome.

 ### Database search
   * [Comet](http://comet-ms.sourceforge.net/)